 Furthermore, seabirds are generally equipped with GPS devices at a single breeding colony [96] (e.g. [102]).
 While this is the simplest method to equip seabirds, it can lead to highly biased estimates because space use may vary among different colonies of the same species [103].
 This could explain the discrepancy between the distribution of Yellow-legged gulls modeled with RSF and N-mixture models.
 The distribution based on telemetry data showed a bias, with higher space use predicted on the east side of the Gulf, where the birds were equipped.

-In contrast, for Scopoli’s shearwaters, there is only one large colony in the northwestern part of the Mediterranean Sea, so both birds observed from at-sea surveys and equipped with GPS devices came from this same colony, resulting in a strong match in the final distribution map.
-This is also true for Yelkouan shearwaters.
+In contrast, for Scopoli’s shearwaters, there is only one large colony in the northwestern part of the Mediterranean Sea, so both birds observed from at-sea surveys and equipped with GPS devices came from this same colony, resulting in a strong match in the final distribution map (Figure 8?).
+This is also true for Yelkouan shearwaters (Figure X?).
 Although count data did not differentiate between Balearic and Yelkouan shearwaters, Yelkouan shearwaters are much more abundant than Balearic shearwaters.

-Count data from at-sea surveys have the advantage of recording all individuals regardless of their behavioral traits, age, breeding status, or colony of origin.
-However, these surveys are conducted on a limited time scale, only during good weather conditions and daylight [3, 96].
+Count data from at-sea surveys have the advantage of contacting all individuals regardless of their behavioral traits, age, reproductive status, or colony of origin.
+However, these surveys are limited in time and are only conducted during good weather conditions and daylight hours [3, 96].
 In contrast, telemetry data provide information continuously, regardless of time or weather.
-Since distribution can depend on weather and time of day [104, 105], these factors can explain differences in distribution predicted by telemetry and count data.
-Carroll et al. (2019) [96] explored the differences between distributions obtained from GPS devices and boat-based surveys for two species and found a stronger match between the two data types when considering only daytime data for one of the species.
+Because distribution can de dependent on weather and time of day [104, 105], these factors may explain differences in distribution predicted by telemetry and count data.
+Carroll et al. (2019) [96] explored the differences between distributions obtained from GPS devices and boat-based surveys for two species and found a stronger agreement between the two data types when considering only daytime data for one of the species.

-Other disadvantages of count data include limited taxonomic resolution for closely related species and observation errors.
+Other drawbacks of count data include limited taxonomic resolution for closely related species and observation errors.
 However, the latter issue can be addressed through modeling approaches [32, 33], as we did in our study.
-Despite these drawbacks, count data provide the advantage of indicating both the presence and absence of a species in an area (though non-detection does not always equate to absence), unlike telemetry data, which only show locations visited by sampled individuals and does not inform on their absence [45].
+Despite these drawbacks, count data have the advantage of indicating both the presence and absence of a species in an area (although non-detection does not always equate to absence), unlike telemetry data, which only show locations visited by sampled individuals and donot indicate their absence [45].

-Telemetry data offer additional insights beyond species distribution.
-They can be used to study migration and dispersal events, estimate survival, reproduction, and recruitment rates, or understand the effects of human disturbances [100, 97, 95].
-This can be particularly useful in the context of wind farm development where such data have been used to assess the behavioral response of new wind farms on seabirds [106, 107, 108], or to assess flight height [85], a key determinant of collision risk [23].
+Telemetry data offers additional insights beyond species distribution.
+They can be used to study migration and dispersal events, estimate survival, reproduction, and recruitment rates, or understand the effects of human disturbance [100, 97, 95].
+This can be particularly useful in the context of wind farm development where such data have been used to assess the behavioral effects of new wind farms on seabirds [106, 107, 108], or to estimate flight height [85], a key determinant of collision risk [23].

 The choice between data types is often determined by financial resources.
-While telemetry data require fewer human resources compared to at-sea surveys, the cost of telemetry devices remains high, though it is declining [97].
+While telemetry data require fewer human resources than at-sea surveys, the cost of telemetry devices remains high, although decreasing [97].
 The cost of GPS-tracking is not only financial but also ecological, as the fitness of tagged birds can be reduced, and include ethical consideration of animal wellbeing [109].
-Conducting a comprehensive assessment using only telemetry data is challenging because typically only a few well-studied species are equipped [110], and small species, like Storm petrels, cannot be fitted with GPS tags.
+Conducting a comprehensive assessment using only telemetry data is challenging because typically only a few well-studied species are equipped [110], and small species such as Storm petrels, cannot be fitted with GPS tags.
 Equipping every species with GPS devices would demand significant financial resources, potentially reducing sample sizes and resulting in costly programs with limited statistical power [97].
-Additionally, it would be crucial to equip birds from multiple colonies [96], which further increases both human and financial costs.
+Additionally, it would be crucial to equip birds from multiple colonies [96], further increasing both human and financial costs.